 Who are we?

-Camden LGBT Forum is run by LGBT people for LGBT people and holds a meeting every month open to all LGBT people in the London Boroughs of Camden and Islington and those with concerns about LGBT issues.
+Camden LGBT Forum is run by LGBT people for LGBT people working to improve the lives of LGBT+ people in Camden and Islington.

-To promote equality and diversity by the elimination of discrimination in relation to lesbian, gay, bisexual and transgender people living in or working in Camden and, where appropriate, neighbouring boroughs and London, for the benefit of the public.
+To promote equality and diversity by the elimination of discrimination in relation to lesbian, gay, bisexual and transgender people living in or working in Camden and Islington, and where appropriate, neighbouring boroughs and London, for the benefit of the public.

 What we do

-The Forum ensures that the rights and interests of LGBT people are represented in Camden.
+The Forum ensures that the rights and interests of LGBT+ people are represented in Camden and Islington.
 We do this by: